Pact with the Devil (2004 film): Plot

-As Dorian becomes more and more infatuated with the pleasures and wealth of being a star, his girlfriend Sybil (Sloan), a theater actress whom he is very close to and thinking of marrying, becomes distant from him.
+As Dorian becomes more and more infatuated with the pleasures and wealth of being a star, his girlfriend Sybil, a theater actress whom he is very close to and thinking of marrying, becomes distant from him.
 During a fight, she states that he is throwing away who he was for fame and glory.
 In the middle of the fight, an angry Dorian physically assaults Sybil, leading to Dorian leaving the apartment in a huff and Sybil brokenhearted and in tears.
-He is then seduced by an attractive woman friend of Henry's, Trian Rouch (Booth), at Henry's home.
-As this is happening, a despairing Sybil comes into contact with an old druggie friend, James (Alacchi), and he accidentally gives her a lethal dose of drugs.
+He is then seduced by an attractive woman friend of Henry's, Trina Rouch, at Henry's home.
+As this is happening, a despairing Sybil comes into contact with an old druggie friend, James, and he accidentally gives her a lethal dose of drugs.
 She dies later that night.
-Dorian returns to their apartment as Sybil in a body bag is being put in an ambulance and James is being arrested.
+Dorian returns to their apartment as Sybil in a body bag is being put in an ambulance, and James is being arrested.
 While Dorian is initially grieving the death of his first love, he quickly tosses it aside and transforms into a work of art for photographers worldwide for years to come.
 He succumbs to sex and drugs and all the while notices how his portrait is taking the toll for his age and the physical effects of his rough life, realizing the story of the original Dorian was true and the same thing has happened to him.
 He shows Henry the portrait during an argument and Henry insists that this is a good thing as he can stay young and beautiful forever and have anything he wants.
-As Louis begins working with Bae again on an upcoming novel published by Diana Baxter (David) about the life of Louis- or Dorian- they form a bond.
+As Louis begins working with Bae again on an upcoming novel published by Diana Baxter about the life of Louis – or Dorian – they form a bond.
 He starts to become truly happy once again as Bea spends day and night photographing him for the book.
 However, Bea warns him to be careful of Henry.
 Upon being told of Dorian's love for Bea, Henry and Dorian get into another argument in which Henry quickly reminds Dorian of his immortal physique and his true self shown in his ever deteriorating picture.
 As such, Dorian becomes disheartened again, once more spiraling down into a life of vice and pleasure.